 Preparing to Teach Online Series

-This summer, in partnership with University Programs, FCLD again will be offering a seminar series designed to prepare instructors for online teaching and learning.
-The sessions are all on Mondays and Wednesdays in June based on the following schedule:
+This fall, in partnership with University Programs, FCLD again will be offering a seminar series designed to prepare instructors for online teaching and learning.
+The sessions are all on Fridays, in the Woods Classroom in Mortensen Library, based on the following schedule:

 - Planning and Designing an Online Course

 Friday, October 9, 2015 1:00pm – 2:30pm (Woods Classroom, Mortensen Library)

 “What do I need to know to be an effective online instructor?”
 In this first seminar we will answer this question, as well as demonstrate best practices for transforming face-to-face courses into online courses, show examples of exemplary online courses and syllabi, build a Blackboard Learning Module, and share useful resources that will help you as you design your online course.